NyaDanilusNya/DanilusVM/README.md

 `filesystem.write(number fd, string data) -> bool` - writes data to file, returns true if successful

-`filesystem.read(number fd, number bytes) -> bool, string` - reads a certain number of bytes, returns true if successful and read bytes
+`filesystem.read(number fd, number bytes) -> bool, string` - reads a certain number of bytes, returns true and the read bytes if successful

 `filesystem.seek(number fd, number type, number offset) -> bool` - shifts the cursor by a certain number of bytes, the type indicates what to shift relative to